Mountains in Indonesia - Asia

 Mount Soputan

-Mount Soputan is a stratovolcano, standing 1,784 meters tall above sea level and its crater is known to have frequent eruptions.
+Mount Soputan is a stratovolcano, standing 1,785 meters (5856 ft) tall above sea level and its crater is known to have frequent eruptions.
 Due to its volcanic activity, trekking to the peak of Mount Soputan can be quite dangerous.
 For the hardcore adventurers- the trailhead for the trek is located near the city of Manado, in the district of Tomohon, and it takes hikers through a beautiful pine forest.

-Rakata (Greater Krakatau)
+Mount Rakata (Greater Krakatau)

 Since Mount Rakata is rarely climbed, the trail is not well-worn – in fact, there isn’t much of a trail at all.
 Conquering this legendary peak will require manually clearing a way through the vegetation using a machete.
 This makes it a great challenge and adventure for seasoned trekkers but not recommended for beginner hikers.